ipfabric/docs/docs/support/known_issues/Vendors/cisco/Viptela_cEdge_shows_only_one_next_hop.md

 ---
-description: This section contains information about qvknown issue with Viptela cEdge showing only one next-hop.
+description: This section contains information about a known issue with Viptela cEdge showing only one next-hop.
 ---

 # Viptela cEdge shows only one next-hop